Express Emotions with I Statements

 Emotional – Activity: Express Emotions with I Statements

-Just as we have choices about how to interpret an event, we also have options about how to express feelings.
+Just as we have choices about how to interpret an event, and how to label emotions, we also have options about how to express feelings.
+Take EXTRA TIME to express emotions appropriately.

 First, evaluate the situation:

-• Are my feelings based on rational beliefs/thoughts?
+• Rational response: are feelings based on rational beliefs and thoughts?

-If you do decide to communicate your feelings, use I Statements.
-The five elements of an I Statement are:
+If you do decide to communicate your feelings, consider:

 1. Observations – state the facts, describe the situation